filt3rek/hscript-template/README.md

 This function takes these arguments :
  - `?runtimePos` : If set to true, it will manage source code if errors occurs, especially when using inclusions. true by dafault
- - `?addStd` : If set to true, adds some standard haxe classes (Std, Math, Date, StringTools...)
+ - `?addStd` : If set to true, adds some standard haxe classes (Std, Math, Date, StringTools, DateTools, Lambda, haxe.ds.StringMap, haxe.ds.IntMap, haxe.ds.ObjectMap). *The package is removed so you'll access `IntMap` and not `haxe.ds.IntMap`*

+**Notes** :
-**Note** : Don't forget to add `-D hscriptPos` if you set `runtimePos` at true to get the line position in error case !
+- Don't forget to add `-D hscriptPos` if you set `runtimePos` at true to get the line position in error case !
+- Be sure that the std haxe classes are included (and all the wanted fields).
+You can add it in compilation with this init macro :
+  - `--macro ftk.format.template.Template.addStd()`

 #### Main function that generates a template
 - `execute( hscriptSource : String, ?ctx : {}, isInclusion = false )`